michaelvl/knative-katas/README.md

 # Knative Katas

-This repository contain exercises for [Knative](https://knative.dev), the Kubernetes platform for building event-driven and, kind-of, serverless workloads.
-Exercises assume access to a Kubernetes cluster with Knative.
+This repository contain exercises for [Knative](https://knative.dev), a platform for building event-driven serverless applications.

+Knative runs on top of Kubernetes and these exercises assume access to a Kubernetes cluster with Knative deployed.

 Since network access to clusters vary, exercises use the following environment variables to define how to access the cluster network.
 Adjust these as necessary